 It should be mentioned that there have been people who avoided Resignation.
 Denial-free, effective thinking prophets have obviously been sufficiently sound and secure in self as a result of exceptional nurturing and love during their upbringing to not have had to resign to living in fearful denial of the issue of the human condition.
 (More is explained about prophets in .)
 The psychiatrist R.D.
 Laing recognised that innocence had to be preserved to create a prophet when he wrote that ‘Each child is a new beginning, a potential prophet’ (see ).
 The other variety of unresigned individuals are those I refer to as ‘ships at sea’ (see ).
 These are individuals who, as it were, bravely refused to ‘pull into port’ and adopt denial when the ‘storms’ of agonising confrontation with the issue of the human condition occurred ‘out at sea’ during their adolescence—basically, they chose honest madness over alienated stability.
-As is very apparent in the video titled ‘Resignation/Ships at Sea’ at (which appears in the ‘Candid Discussions’ section at the bottom of the WTM’s Transformation Page on our website), being one of those ‘ships at sea’ who aren’t exceptionally sound but try to live facing the human condition without reconciling understanding of it, has meant having to live an extremely torturous and lonely life.
+As is very apparent in the video titled ‘Resignation/Ships at Sea’ at (which appears in the ‘Candid Discussions’ section of the Main Collection of Videos about the Human Condition page on our website), being one of those ‘ships at sea’ who aren’t exceptionally sound but try to live facing the human condition without reconciling understanding of it, has meant having to live an extremely torturous and lonely life.
 Of course—and this is also apparent in that ‘Resignation/Ships at Sea’ video—now that reconciling understanding of the human condition has been found, the great benefit of being a ‘ship at sea’ is that you have absolutely no difficulty reading about the human condition in FREEDOM.
 Unresigned minds don’t suffer from the ‘deaf effect’ that causes denial-ridden resigned minds to initially find it almost impossible to read FREEDOM, blaming the inaccessibility on every form of bad writing imaginable!
 (The problem of the deaf effect and how to overcome it is addressed briefly in and more fully in , and you can read more about ‘ships at sea’ and their responsibility to lead the way in supporting this information in .)